yihuaihong/yihuaihong.github.io/_pages/about.md

 - Our findings reveal that current unlearning methods only modify the model's behavior without truly erasing the encoded knowledge in its parameters.
 - To address this, we present the ConceptVectors Benchmark, where each vector is closely tied to a specific concept.
 It is consist of 285 concept vectors on two open-source LLMs.
 - Directly ablating these vectors demonstrably removes the associated knowledge from the LLMs and significantly reduces their susceptibility to adversarial manipulation.
-Our results highlight limitations in behavioral-based unlearning evaluations and call for future work to include parametric-based evaluations.

 </div>
 </div>